Figure 1. Marine Mammal hotspots within the Monterey Bay, Greater Farallones, and Cordell Bank National Marine Sanctuaries. [View Larger]

 - Southern sea otter

 Conservation and Management IssuesHuman impacts to marine mammal populations worldwide include competition for food with commercial and recreational fisheries, entanglement in fishing gear and other marine debris, disturbance and injury from ocean noise, injury or death from ship strikes, and, in some cases, residual effects from past harvesting or bycatch.

 In addition to human impacts, changes in climate and oceanographic conditions affect marine mammals.
 The prevalence of these animals in sanctuary waters changes from year to year due to fluctuations in marine conditions such as El Niño.

 MonitoringMarine mammal-focused monitoring efforts in the northern California region are numerous and range from regional, multi-agency studies to more focused efforts.
-For a full list of each sanctuary's monitoring efforts, see the individual monitoring sections for the Cordell Bank, Gulf of the Farallones and Monterey Bay sanctuaries.
+For a full list of each sanctuary's monitoring efforts, see the individual monitoring sections for the Cordell Bank, Greater Farallones and Monterey Bay sanctuaries.
 A sample of research efforts is provided below.

 The three sanctuaries are all participating in two studies whose geographic range reaches well beyond the sanctuaries' own boundaries:

 - Collaborative Survey of Cetacean Abundance and the Pelagic Ecosystem (CSCAPE) is a joint effort between the National Oceanic and Atmospheric Administration (NOAA) Fisheries and the National Marine Sanctuary Program to assess the abundance and distribution of marine mammals and characterize the pelagic ecosystem off the U.S. West Coast.